 When commissioned to make furniture, John uses traditional 18th Century cabinetmaking techniques: hand-cut dovetails, mortise-and-tenon construction, and French polish for the finishing.
 He uses mostly domestic woods or woods harvested from sustainable forestries.
 He builds for those who know the difference between factory reproductions and traditional craft—and desire for something with value beyond today, but value to be enjoyed by future generations.
 The process usually begins with the owner's need for a particular form and sometimes the period from which to draw inspiration.
 Once those decisions have been made, John researches the period and form for examples which are well proportioned or have interesting elements which might be incorporated into an original design.
 From this research John will work up some sketches for approval.
 At this time a deposit is taken, a fully-fleshed out drawing is made and wood is selected.
 Traditional joinery insures that the wood is worked slowly so as to acclimate to the new shop environment so that when finally assembled, all the components are stable.
 Since wood selection is an important part of the design, rarely is the wood stained, rather, it is finished with a slightly amber shellac, applied in the traditional manner of French polish, giving the wood a luster and clarity unrivaled by other finishes.

-I have taken conservation classes at the Smithsonian Institute and at Dakota County Technical College (MN) with senior conservator at the Smithsonian, Donald C. Williams.
+I have taken conservation classes at the Smithsonian Institute and at Dakota County Technical College (MN) with senior conservator at the Smithsonian, Donald C. Williams among others.
 I have assisted with the "Ten Thousand Springs Pavilion" exhibit for the Smithsonian Institute in both Washington, D.C. and when it was in Flushing, Queens, N.Y.
-I am a long-standing member of the Professional Refinisher's Group (commonly called Groop!) and currently email moderator.
-Most recently, I am teaching French polishing at the Connecticut Valley School of Woodworking.
-Fine Woodworking online has a six-part series on my technique for French polishing.
+I am a long-standing member of the Professional Refinisher's Group (commonly called GROOP!) and past email moderator.
+Currently, I am teaching French polishing at the Connecticut Valley School of Woodworking.
+Fine Woodworking online has a six-part series on my technique for French polishing. https://www.finewoodworking.com/videoworkshop/2019/11/a-perfect-french-polish-finish .
 I hold a Bachelor of Science degree from Hobart College (NY).